Shopify/polaris/polaris.shopify.com/content/components/link.md

 - a more cohesive visual experience for sighted users
 - products that are easier to maintain at scale

+### Open a new tab or window only when necessary

+Use caution when opening a new tab or window as it can be disorienting.
+However, there are some cases where it does makes sense to open a new tab or window, for example:

+- Navigating to a page with context specific information, like a help center article

+When using an external link, use the appropriate props and labels so screen readers can recognize if a link will open in a new tab.

 ### Unstyled links

 If the existing link styles don’t meet the needs of your project, then use the `UnstyledLink` component to create a custom link style.